 We have presented COMMCSL, a concurrent separation logic for verifying non-interference using abstract commutativity.
-We proved COMMCSL sound in Isabelle/HOL, and our evaluation shows that COMMCSL can be automated efficiently and is able to verify common examples.
-For future work, we suggest applying reasoning based on (abstract) commutativity to other settings like fine-grained concurrency, and to explore when it is sound to assume that shared data is low while threads are still performing concurrent updates.
+We proved COMMCSL sound and showed that it can be automated efficiently and is able to verify common examples.
+For future work, we plan to apply reasoning based on (abstract) commutativity to other settings like fine-grained concurrency, and to explore when it is sound to assume that shared data is low while threads are still performing concurrent updates.